A Guide to Mapping and Geographical Analysis in Tableau

 For example, with a shapefile containing line geometry of roads and a second shapefile with polygons of states, you could create a join to determine which lines cross state boundaries.

 I hope you’ve found this overview of mapping features useful.
-Please explore the further resources below for more information on analysing your spatial data with Tableau.
+Please explore the further resources below for more information on analyzing your spatial data with Tableau.

 Mapping resources